 You know the saying every dog rules the house?
 As it turns out, that's definitely not true either.
 You can employ boundaries for any dog, and it's up to you to lovingly show your dog how to be family.
 Remember that dogs' wolf ancestors lived in traditional family units of parents and pups.
 Modern animal science has dispelled the myth that your dog is dominating you in favor of how to live together as family.
 Respectful interaction is the foundation to forge a bond with your dog on faith and not on force.

 The truth is that every dog is a good dog.
-It's your parental role to train and protect your beloved fur kid and teach them boundaries so you can live together in family harmony.
+It's your parental role to train, protect and boundary-teach your beloved fur kid in your precious years spent side by side.